Psychological Effects of Color in Interior Design

 "What is your favorite color?"

 This is a question we ask and answer a lot during childhood.
 Colors are very important to children and almost every child knows their favorite colors.
 As we get older, though, our favorite colors do not seem to matter as much.
-But this is hardly because we stop having favorite colors.
+But this is hard because we stop having favorite colors.

 Adults have favorite colors too; they just don’t pay as much attention to them.
 The question is; why should people even have favorite colors at all?
 Why does a color resonate with one person strongly, but not with others?